 Silver King, Sabalo

 The Atlantic Tarpon is found throughout the Gulf of Mexico, on the coast of the western Atlantic Ocean from Brazil to Virginia, and on the west coast of Africa.
-Their range has extended to the west coast of Panama and Costa Rica, presumably via the Panama Canal.
+Their range has extended to the eastern Atlantic, west coast of Panama, the west indies and Costa Rica, presumably via the Panama Canal.
 Tarpon populates a wide variety of habitats but are primarily found in coastal waters, bays, estuaries, and mangrove-lined lagoons within tropical, subtropical, and temperate.

-Tarpon can be found as juveniles in what is often called Tarpon Nurseries, these fish can be anything from 5lb to 40lb.
+Tarpon starts off in the larval stage due to being a part of the family megalopidae.
+Once they reach 3-5 years of age, Tarpon can be found as juveniles in what is often called Tarpon Nurseries, these fish can be anything from 5lb to 40lb.
 These nurseries tend to be around mangrove canals and lagoons as these provide protection to the small fish from sharks which is the Tarpons number 1 predator.
-Once they reach about 40lb the Tarpon tend to move more to open water but still remain not too far from the origin.
+Once they reach about 40lb the Tarpon tends to move more to open water but still remain not too far from the origin.
 However, once these fish then reach sexual maturity they join migratory groups that travel many hundreds of miles following baitfish.
 During the breeding season, these large mature fish that can reach well over 200lb come back to the mangrove shorelines to breed.

 Another method of catching Tarpon is lure fishing and jigging.
 This involves covering the water with both surface lures and also deep diving lures depending on what depths the Tarpon are.
 This can be a very effective method of fishing when you know Tarpon are in an area but you cannot site fish for them.
 This method is very popular in Costa Rica at lodges like Silver King Lodge as you cover the coloured water as it empties into the ocean.